Earl A. Pace Jr.

-Earl A. Pace Jr. is an American businessman, computer scientist, and activist.
+Earl A. Pace Jr. was an American businessman, computer scientist, and activist.
 He was the co-founder of Black Data Processing Associates (BDPA) in 1975.

 Career

-Earl A. Pace Jr. is a graduate of Pennsylvania State University, and pursued graduate studies at Temple University in Philadelphia.
+Earl A. Pace Jr. was a graduate of Pennsylvania State University, and pursued graduate studies at Temple University in Philadelphia.
 Pace began his career in information technology as a computer programmer trainee at the Pennsylvania Railroad (PRR) in 1965, where he remained until 1967.

 Over the next ten years, he worked as a programmer, programmer analyst, programming manager and as vice president of a financial telecommunications company in Philadelphia, Pennsylvania.
-In 1976, he incorporated Pace Data Systems, of which he is still president.
+In 1976, he incorporated Pace Data Systems, of which served as president.
 Pace Data Systems, Inc. is a full-service information technology firm providing services through its Philadelphia, Pennsylvania, and Washington, D.C. offices, primarily to banks.

 In 1975, he co-founded Black Data Processing Associates in Philadelphia and operated as its president for two years.
 In 1978, he coordinated the formation of BDPA into a national organization and served as its first national president until 1980.
 Black Data Processing Associates has grown into the largest national professional organization representing blacks in the information technology industry.

-Pace is active in the business and education communities of Philadelphia, Washington, Baltimore, and other cities, where he makes presentations on topics of interest to IT professionals.
+Pace was active in the business and education communities of Philadelphia, Washington, Baltimore, and other cities, where he makes presentations on topics of interest to IT professionals.